Zshocker/Zshocker/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning .NET ,JEE, UML
+- 🌱 I’m currently learning .NET
 - 🔭 I’m currently working on 3 new Websites and a Game
 - 📫 How to reach me: https://www.linkedin.com/in/hicham-sentel-bb68081a1/
 <table width="800px">